 Setting Up Recurring Crawls

-I always recommend our clients decide on a flat audit schedule first before diving into the audit data.
+I always recommend our clients decide on a flat audit schedule before diving into audit data so they can monitor progress before and after each SEO audit.

 If your organization adds new features or updates the site regularly, set up the audit to coincide with the development schedule.
-Otherwise, schedule crawls to happen weekly, bi-weekly, or monthly depending on your team's internal development change-rate.
+Otherwise, schedule crawls to happen weekly, bi-weekly, or monthly depending on your team's internal development change rate.

 First Crawl